All articles

 Short right of the Redan 17th is a dicey spot for recovery on this Alison Redan

-From the right of the green on the tough 4th at Essex County
+From the right of the green on the tough fourth at Essex County

 The historic George Thomas design features a beefy Redan hole that requires players to hit a precise long iron shot into the severely sloped green.
 To make matters worse, this hole usually plays into a sea breeze.
 Due to its length, the 4th at Riviera fulfills the original intention, forcing players to land it short and run the ball up to the green.

-The intimidating tee shot at the 4th at Riviera
+The intimidating tee shot at the fourth at Riviera

 In restoring C.H.
-Alison’s work at Bob O’ Link, Jim Urbina created this rendition of the Redan in the style of Colt & Alison.
+Alison’s work at Bob O’ Link, Jim Urbina created this rendition of the Redan in the style of Harry Colt and Alison.
 While the hole lacks an intimidating yardage, difficulty is found in the elevated and sloped green complex.

 Short of the Redan 11th, with the left bunker looming